 Outline the core idea/concept

 What are you looking to tell?
 How will you decide on an idea?
 Do you have an initial concept?

-Finding the perfect story doesn’t happen in an instance, so you want to brainstorm an idea with your peers.
+Finding the perfect story doesn’t happen in an instance, so you want to brainstorm a short film idea with your peers.
 Whether it’s a joke you’ve heard or something that’s happened to you, make sure you sound out the core concept.
 This will help you flesh out the basics and realise what story you want to tell.

 Know your protagonist and Antagonist

 Who is the central character to your story and what is their end goal?
 What are the obstacles for them to achieve their goal?
 This is where the protagonist comes into play, but most importantly, it is also how you generate a story arc and excitement for the reader/viewer.

 Define the tone and style

 Who’s your audience?
 What are you trying to say to them?
 Are you looking to make them cry?
 Laugh?
 To terrify them?
 What is your main objective?
 These are the key questions to decide if it’s an action/adventure, a comedy or even a thriller.